Slowing down may actually increase productivity. Does this even make sense? It actually does and I’m going to tell you why.

 First of all, do you know that a new french law went into effect on January 1, 2017 that bans work emails after hours?
 One reason for this new law is to prevent burnout by protecting private time.
 Makes complete sense to me.
 Family time, personal time, and off-work activity hours should remain just that — private time, with no interference of work.

 Secondly, do you know that stress is one of the top factors of long-term health problems?
 In Japan they call it Karoshi which basically means death by overwork.
 In order to slow down and, in the process, increase your productivity, you don’t want to overwork your mind, body, or soul.
+Another way to improve productivity is by having plenty of Office Monster supplies.

 Here are some suggestions on how to slow down yet increase your productivity: